 No stunt or pyramid may move over or under another separate stunt or pyramid. – Level 4

-Safety Judges are instructed to look at the
+Safety Judges are instructed to look at the base’s arms to determine if the skill is legal.

 ILLEGAL – Stalling above the head makes this a downward inversion from extended level and a level 5 skill.